-Patient Care Follow-up Find a Location Find a Doctor For Health Professionals Physicians Medical Affairs Provider Network Physician Opportunities/APP Careers Physician Services Medical Affairs Medical Affairs Staff Medical Leadership Verification of Privileges Medical Staff Governing Documents Applications and Delineations of Privileges Relevant Information for Physician Orientation Relevant Policies for Physician Orientation Education and Training Career Training Continuing Education in Nursing Instructor/Student Guidelines Nurse Aid Training Course School of Medical Technology Course Description & Program Schedule Admission Requirements Lisa Ann Marshall Scholarship Tuition & Fees Family Medicine Residency Training Benefits and Compensation Contact Us and Application About Northern Kentucky and Cincinnati Message from the President and CEO Faculty Third Year Residents Second Year Residents First Year Residents Hospice & Palliative Medicine Fellowship Pharmacy Residency About Our Program Application Information Pharmacy Services Meet Our Residents EMS/Pre-hospital Care Patient Care Follow-Up Certifications and Recertifications Medical Direction and Control Calls EMS Resources PulsePoint Resources Associate Self Service Laboratory Services VPN / Remote Access Emergency Medical Services (EMS) are required to have a quality assurance (QA) process in place, designed to improve the quality of care offered by Pre-hospital Care providers.
+Patient Care Follow-up Find a Location Find a Doctor For Health Professionals Physicians Medical Affairs Provider Network Physician Opportunities/APP Careers Physician Services Medical Affairs Medical Affairs Staff Medical Leadership Verification of Privileges Medical Staff Governing Documents Applications & Delineations of Privileges Relevant Information for Physician Orientation Relevant Policies for Physician Orientation Education & Training Career Training Continuing Education in Nursing Instructor/Student Guidelines Nurse Aid Training Course School of Medical Technology Course Description & Program Schedule Admission Requirements Lisa Ann Marshall Scholarship Tuition & Fees Family Medicine Residency Training Benefits and Compensation Contact Us and Application About Northern Kentucky and Cincinnati Message from the President and CEO Faculty Third Year Residents Second Year Residents First Year Residents Hospice & Palliative Medicine Fellowship Pharmacy Residency About Our Program Application Information Pharmacy Services Meet Our Residents EMS/Pre-hospital Care Patient Care Follow-Up Certifications & Recertifications Medical Direction & Control Calls EMS Resources PulsePoint Resources Associate Self Service Laboratory Services VPN / Remote Access Emergency Medical Services (EMS) are required to have a quality assurance (QA) process in place, designed to improve the quality of care offered by Pre-hospital Care providers.
 Patient outcome information is essential to an effective QA process.
 Any EMS provider that was involved in the care of a patient brought to any St. Elizabeth Healthcare Emergency Department may request follow-up information.
-Please Note: All requests must be made in writing and must include the following information: Patient Name Patient Date of Birth Gender Social Security Number Chief Complaint or Mechanism of Injury Date and Time of Run Transporting Unit Along with Department’s QA Coordinator or Designee Please click here to download a pdf version of the Patient Follow-up Request Form.
+Please Note: All requests must be made in writing and must include the following information: Patient Name Patient Date of Birth Gender Social Security Number Chief Complaint or Mechanism of Injury Date and Time of Run Transporting Unit Along with Department’s QA Coordinator or Designee Please click here to download a PDF version of the Patient Follow-up Request Form.
 All patient information will be sent to your department’s QA Coordinator or Designee.
 Disclaimer: The Health Insurance Portability and Accountability Act of 1996 (HIPPA) helps to assure that citizens’ medical records are kept private.
 In some instances, HIPAA allows disclosure of health information without individual authorization, including disclosures between healthcare providers for “quality assurance” activities.
 Specifically, HIPAA provides that “a covered entity (including a hospital) may disclose protected health information to another covered entity (including an EMS provider) for healthcare operations’ activities of the entity that receives the information, if each entity either has or had a relationship with the individual who is the subjection of the protected health information being requested, the protected health information pertains to such relationship, and the disclosure is for conducting quality assessment and improvement activities.”
 Whenever information is released, HIPAA mandates that disclosures are restricted to the minimum amount necessary to accomplish the relevant purpose of the request.